deleidos/prototype-20150626/README.md

 An approach using bootstrap was decided on to ensure the prototype would work on multiple devices.

 ###Modern and Open-Source Technologies
-The software stack was chosen for this prototype to include only [open source licensed technologies](https://github.com/deleidos/prototype-20150626/wiki#licenses).
+The software stack was chosen for this prototype to include only [open source licensed technologies](https://github.com/deleidos/prototype-20150626/tree/master/docs/licenses).
 Numerous open source packages are included.
-Highlighted are Bootstrap, Docker, AngularJS, CentOS, MongoDB, Leaflet and DigitalEdge, to name at least five modern and open-sourced technologies.
+Highlighted are Bootstrap, Docker, AngularJS, CentOS, Java, JavaScript, MongoDB, Leaflet and DigitalEdge, to name at least five modern and open-sourced technologies.

+Each of these included open source packages are pre-existing.
+DigitalEdge is a new addition to open source by Leidos, and is a container-based toolkit for creating big data solutions.

 ## Day #4: Tuesday, June 23rd